 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software

 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-You can find useful advice on making your device more easy to use by visiting AbilityNet, which provides step-by-step guides to making individual adjustments to your laptop, tablet or smart phone.
+You can find useful advice on making your device easier to use by visiting AbilityNet, which provides step-by-step guides to making individual adjustments to your laptop, tablet or smartphone.